Move in Day Information

 - Cork and/or memo board

 - Refrigerator that does not exceed 2.5 cubic feet in size OR 1 kwh per day in energy consumption may be used in traditional residence halls (ONLY ONE PER ROOM).
-No extra refrigerators can be used in suites.
+No extra refrigerators can be used in suites or apartments.

 What should I leave home?